Ramblings from a writers mind

 The above method works well for ‘scenes’ and ‘action’ sequences.
 For character description, I use a number of various methods to deliver my cast members to my reader’s cognitive conscience.

 In my shortest works, like flash fiction, I find that it is not always necessary for any description whatsoever, I often leave the reader to create the characters physical image themselves.
 In short stories I give just enough detail to outline a characters physical attributes and, or their personality traits, once again leaving a good deal for the readers to create themselves.

-In a piece of full length writing I tend to use one of two methods to reveal my characters, the first is what I call the ‘Biographical introduction’, something Stephen King excels at.
-This is where the character is brought into the story through a lengthy introduction starting at some point in the past and ending when they (the character in question) becomes part of the books plot.
+In a piece of full-length writing, I tend to use one of two methods to reveal my characters, the first is what I call the ‘Biographical Introduction’, something James Herbert excels at.
+This is where the character is brought into the story through a lengthy introduction starting at some point in the past and ending when they (the character in question) becomes part of the book’s plot.

 This method allows great detail to be given about any particular character so when they enter the plot the reader is already familiar with their characteristics.

-The second, and the method I use most, because most of my stories are character driven, is introduction by ‘drip feed’.
-This is giving a little of each characters traits a little at a time through a large, if not all of the novel.
+The second, and the method I use most because many of my stories are character-driven, is an introduction by ‘drip-feed’.
+This is revealing each character’s traits, a few at a time, through a large part of, if not the entire length, of the novel.

 I find this method has the effect of the reader ‘getting to know’ the person much as one would do in real life.

-Of course a little of both of these methods also works quite well.
+Of course, a combination of these methods also works quite well.

 At the end of the day it is up to you, the writer and creator of your fantasy world, a world where you are the puppeteer of those characters and the situations they encounter, who has the choice of how you transfer your mindful images into the heads of your readers.

-I do hope however, that this rather odd rambling has stimulated you to try to write something in a format that you have not previously done, or at the very least you enjoyed reading my drivel!
+I do hope, however, this rather odd rambling has stimulated you to try to write something in a format you may have not previously done, or at the very least you enjoyed reading my drivel!